Specialty Water Pump Buyer's Guide

-For best results, always get a water pump intended for the specific task at hand.
-We carry several types of specialty pumps to move water, even in less than traditional situations.
+For the best results, you should always get a water pump intended for the specific task at hand, because each type of pump is designed for a specific purpose.

 Pool Cover Pumps

-Pool cover pumps do exactly what you might guess-remove water from pool covers.
+Pool and pool cover pumps do exactly what you might guess-remove water from pool covers.
 Pool covers can be very expensive so you want to do everything possible to keep yours in top shape.
 Look for a pool cover pump with a float switch because it will shut off automatically when there is no more water to pump.

 Drill pumps are used with electric or cordless drills to drain sinks or other equipment, such as washing machines.
-There is an inlet valve, a discharge valve and a part to attach to the drill.
-Unlike larger types of water pumps, you can connect a garden hose to the discharge valve so you don't need to buy an expensive discharge hose.
+There is an inlet valve, a discharge valve, and a part to attach to the drill.
+Unlike larger types of water pumps, you can connect a garden hose to the discharge valve instead of a high-quality discharge hose.

-The drill spins the impeller creating centrifugal force, sucking out standing water to drain clogged sinks and other items.
+The drill spins the impeller creating centrifugal force, sucking out all standing water to drain clogged sinks and other items.
 Keep in mind these pumps are intended for very small jobs, so don't expect the power of a regular water pump in such a small package.

 Condensate pumps are used to deal with condensation created by home air conditioners and mini-splits.
 In the hot summer, air conditioner coils produce a lot of condensation as they release moisture captured in the hot and humid air as it cools.
 This is especially problematic if you do not have a floor drain nearby.